-There are several highly prestigious scholarships that can be attained through hard work and dedication.
+There are several prestigious scholarships that can be attained by outstanding students through hard work and dedication.
 These scholarships provide for remarkable opportunities that can have a major impact on students' future careers.
-These scholarships include Fulbright, Rhodes, Rotary, Mellon, Marshall, National Science Foundation, etc.
+These scholarships include Rhodes, Marshall, Mitchell, Gates-Cambridge, National Science Foundation, Fulbright, Boren, Udall, etc.

 More information is available about these scholarships on the Honors College website.
-In addition, as part of an ongoing service to Honors students, the Honors College will help students by performing mock interviews and giving feedback on draft applications.
+The Honors College works with students to prepare them for these scholarships throughout the year.
 For more information, contact Dr. Paul Harris, Associate Director of National Prestigious Scholarships.